 5. Independent Legal Advice

-You will obtain Independent Legal Advice regarding the Memorandum of Understanding (Mediation Report) and your agreement will be turned into a formal court order.
+You will obtain Independent Legal Advice regarding the Memorandum of Understanding (Mediation Report) and your agreement will be turned into a binding contract.

 6. You are done!

 Move forward with your life, in peace, satisfied with the knowledge that your divorce is resolved.